 Instantly I’m awake, aware that I was deeply asleep moments before.
 I don’t know why I’m awake now – is it morning or night?
 I’m not entirely sure.

 Then I feel that telltale sensation within my core.
 Something I have only noticed a few times before and only when I’ve been still and quiet.
 It’s a vague foreshadowing, yet undeniable in its meaning.
-Time slows down.
-I realize what is coming and my brain races.
+Time slows down and I realize what is coming.
+My brain races.
 “Oh NOOOoooooo!” that first reaction despondently echoes within me.
-I brace for what I know is next.
+So I brace for what I know is next.
 The first rumblings make themselves known.
-I don’t like this.
-I feel myself going down, slumber erased from my world in a snap.
+No, I do not like this.
+With a sinking sensation in my chest I feel myself going down, slumber erased from my world in a snap.
 I don’t have much time.
 My heart is already racing.

 The blaze spreads further filling my body.
 Just under my skin the hotness exerts its pressure most insistently.
 If I could see it now, I’m sure my face would be brightly colored in the flush of this wave.
 I am so very, very hot now.
 But I stay put and with the least movement possible lift the covers away from my body.
 I am still counting.
 I’ve only reached nine.